-- ✓ You will be given scrubs to change into before your exam.
-Metallic objects such as hair barrettes, hairpins, jewelry and watches will need to be removed before entering the MRI room.
-You will be provided with a secure locker to lock up your purse, wallet, cards with magnetic strips, keys, cell phones, beepers, coins, etc. Eyeglasses, dentures, shoes, and foil lined medication patches will need to be removed before the imaging. - The technologist will explain the MRI scan to you before you start.
-Ask questions if you don't understand. - You will be required to wear earplugs or headphones to protect your hearing from the loud noise produced during the scan.
-For most exams, you can listen to music through the headphones. - ✓ You will lie down on a padded scanning table that glides you into a large, tubular machine.
-The inside of the scanner is well lit and has a fan to blow fresh air gently over you.
+- ✓ You will be given scrubs to change in to before your exam. - ✓ Metallic objects such as, hair barrettes, hairpins, jewelry and watches will need to be removed before entering the MRI room.
+You will be provided with a secure locker to lock up your purse, wallet, cards with magnetic strips, keys, cell phones, beepers, coins, etc. Eyeglasses, dentures, shoes and foil lined medication patches will need to be removed before the imaging. - ✓ The technologist will explain the MRI scan to you before you start.
+Ask questions if you don't understand. - ✓ You will lie down on a padded scanning table.
+The technologist will place EKG leads on your chest. - ✓ You will be required to wear headphones to protect your hearing from the loud noise produced during the scan and to hear the breathing instructions given by the technologist.
+You can listen to music through the headphones. - ✓ Your doctor may request that you receive an injection of a contrast agent called "gadolinium".
+If you are having an MRI with contrast, the technologist will start an IV in your arm.
+Unlike contrast agents used in x-ray studies, MRI contrast agents do not contain iodine and rarely cause allergic reactions or other problems. - ✓ The inside of the scanner is well lit and has a fan to blow fresh air gently over you.

 The technologist will be able to see, hear and speak with you at all times using a 2-way intercom.
-The machine makes a rhythmic knocking and thumping sounds as it takes the images. - ✓ Your doctor may request that you receive an injection of a contrast agent called "gadolinium".
-If you are having an MRA with contrast, the technologist will start an IV in your arm.
-Unlike contrast agents used in x-ray studies, MRI contrast agents do not contain iodine and rarely cause allergic reactions or other problems. - ✓ MRI images are very sensitive to movement.
-Some scans require you to hold your breath for 15-20 seconds.
+The machine makes a rhythmic knocking and thumping sounds as it takes the images. - ✓ MRI images are very sensitive to movement.
+Most scans require you to hold your breath for 15-20 seconds.
 You will be asked to remain perfectly still during the time the imaging takes place.